dlr-eoc/ukis-h3cellstore/tutorial/tutorial.md

 ## Check results

-By default, the example processor stores the results in a table named water_out.
+By default, the example processor stores the results in a table named `water_out`.

-### Connect to DB
+Connect to DB:

 ```BASH
 sudo -i -u postgres
 psql -d water_out -U <user_name>
 ```

-### Query the first item of the results
+And query the first item of the results:

 ```SQL
 \dt